youtopin/azeron-client/README.md

 ##### Details

 The generic `<E>` is type of the message dto class.
-Azeron will convery incoming message to this generic type automatically.
+Azeron will convert incoming message to this generic type automatically.

 `AzeronMessageProcessor<E> azeronMessageProcessor()`: This is where you process the message.